 Don’t underestimate the power of your mind—and imagination—to help you fall asleep.
 Try this: Imagine the night’s rest is over and it’s time to pop out of bed, jump in the shower, get dressed and leave the house… preferably on a cold, wet day.
 The contrast between that chilling prospect and a warm, comfy bed might just be enough to induce sleep.

 The Huffington Post founder Arianna Huffington, who’s featured on the April 2015 cover of SUCCESS magazine, says sleep is her top secret to success.
-Read the full feature to find out how she’s leading the charge for well-being in the American workplace.
+Find out how she’s leading the charge for well-being in the American workplace.

 This article was published in March 2015 and has been updated.
 Photo by Ground Picture/Shutterstock